thevirtualbuddy/Python-freecodecamp/Arithmetic Formatter/README.md

 The unit tests for this project are in `test_module.py`.
 We imported the tests from `test_module.py` to `main.py` for your convenience.
 The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.